List of Marvel Comics characters: P: Pulsar

-Ronan the Accuser subsequently leads the Kree in a surprise attack against the Shi'ar, using the Inhumans as an army to disrupt the Shi'ar control of the Kree.
-Appearing over the city of Attilan, Ronan seizes control in a surprise attack and forces the Inhumans and their king, Black Bolt, to obey, or he would destroy their only home and everyone in it.
-He compels Karnak, Gorgon, and Triton to covertly join the Imperial Guard, while Black Bolt and Medusa attempt the assassination of the Shi'ar ruler Lilandra at a ceremony ratifying an alliance between the Shi'ar and the Spartoi.
-Black Bolt manages to defeat Ronan in personal combat. the attempt on Lilandra's life fails because the shapeshifting Imperial Guardsman Hobgoblin dies in her place.

 The character is seemingly killed by Vulcan in the Emperor Vulcan storyline.
 Vulcan, a powerful mutant intent on conquering the Shi'ar Empire, fights the Guard, killing Cosmo and Smasher (and seemingly Impulse, Neutron, and Titan) before he is defeated by Gladiator, who puts out his left eye.
-It turns out that Impulse either survived Vulcan's attack or was replaced by someone from the Subguardian ranks, because he reappears in the War of Kings storyline.
-Beginning with the Infinity crossover, the character's name was changed to Pulsar.
+It is later revealed that Impulse either survived Vulcan's attack or was replaced by someone from the Subguardian ranks, because he reappears in the War of Kings storyline.
+Beginning with the "Infinity" crossover, the character's name is changed to Pulsar.

 Pulsar has many further adventures with the Imperial Guard, including being involved in the trial of Jean Grey and the return of Thanos.

 Pulse

+Pulse (Augustus) is a fictional character appearing in American comic books published by Marvel Comics.
+Pulse is a mutant who retained his powers post-M-Day.
+Pulse first appeared in X-Men vol. 2, #173 (September, 2005).

+Sometime after having Gambit was not right for her.
+Mystique's plan to rid Rogue of Gambit involved sowing discord in the couple's romance and, once the pair was soon to be no more, introduce Rogue to Augustus.
+Given the dialogue between Mystique and him, in which Mystique says that she "wanted to see for [herself] that [Augustus] is the man she hopes he is," it can be assumed that the associates did not yet know each other well.

+Augustus and Mystique were next seen, stealing paintings from a house.
+Mystique asks what he does with all of the money he gets from selling stolen goods on the black market, he replies that he invests the money into stocks he knows will soon crash, as he gets some kind of sick pleasure out of losing other peoples' money.
+Mystique replies, "Time you were safely married, Augustus."
+Augustus is worried about Gambit's reaction, and comically remarks upon the authenticity of how Cajun he really is.
+Mystique then reveals she is certain that of all the men she checked out to be Rogue's new romance, Augustus is the one who can "make my daughter happy."